The Best Denver Photography Spots In 2025 (With Map)

 11. American Museum of Western Art

-Take photos of the historic Navarre building where this museum is located, as well as the Anschutz Collection, saloon art that portrays the West in all its glory.
+Take photos of the historic Navarre building where the American Museum of Western Art is located, as well as the Anschutz Collection, saloon art that portrays the West in all its glory.

 12. Tattered Cover Book Store

-This historic book store is huge and has columns and walls full of books up to the ceiling – perfect for bookstore-themed photoshoots!
+The Tattered Cover Book Store is a huge historic book store with columns and walls full of books up to the ceiling – perfect for bookstore-themed photoshoots!

 13. Dairy Block (LoDo Neighborhood)

-Go to this historic neighborhood to check out Dairy Block, a district full of shopping, breweries and restaurants, plus a co-working space and a The Maven Hotel.
-You’ll find plenty of photo ops here, from street art and food to more.
+Go to the historic Dairy Block neighborhood, a district full of shopping, breweries and restaurants, plus a co-working space and The Maven Hotel.
+You’ll find plenty of photo ops here, from street art and food to more!

 Go to the alley from 18th to 19th Street between Black and Wazee Streets for the best murals, art & quotes!